Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Buford's leadoff home run reinforced that view.
 He pulled a Seaver fastball over the right-field fence before the Mets had even recorded their first out.
 Baltimore added three more runs across the middle innings while Cuellar mixed his screwball and changeup to keep the Mets off balance.
 Seaver, who had won 25 games during the regular season, took the loss.

 The Game 1 defeat was the last loss the Mets would suffer that October.
-They won the next four games in a row, taking Games 2 and 3 at home and closing out the Series in Baltimore with victories in Games 4 and 5.
+They won the next four games in a row, taking Game 2 in Baltimore, then sweeping Games 3, 4, and 5 at Shea Stadium to close out the Series.
 The Mets' comeback transformed a franchise that had been the league's longest-running joke into World Series champions in four days.